Z39/Lenovo-Y410p-OS-X-Clover-OpenCore-Hotpatch/README-EN.md

 * Support 10.13.x and 10.14.x
 * ACPI fixes use hotpatch; related files are located in `/CLOVER/ACPI/patched`.

+## Releases
+The latest version can be downloaded on the[release page](https://github.com/Z39/Y410p-OS-X-Clover-Hotpatch/releases)

 ## What Works
 * Graphics with full acceleration QE/CI (using Intel GPU only) + HDMI Video
 * Audio using AppleALC